 Mobile phones are getting more expensive

-The range of mobile phone deals on offer confuse consumers
+The range of mobile phone deals confusing?

 It’s a paradigm that is supported by the bewildering buffet of buying options which make it difficult to nail down the cost of the separate components – handset and contract – that would otherwise enable users to opt for the best-value solution.

 In practice, there are two ways to buy a smartphone.
-You can either opt to buy one on contract, where the cost of your chosen handset is bundled with a service over a fixed period of time, or you can buy a phone outright and pick a SIM-only contract (or PAYG).
+You can either opt to buy one on contract, where the cost of your chosen handset is bundled with a service over a fixed period of time.
+Or you can buy a phone outright and pick a SIM-only contract (or PAYG).
 But should we really accept spiralling smartphone costs or can we cut a deal that suits us, rather than our supplier?

-SIM-only versus contract
+SIM-only vs contract

 The reason most people choose to take out a bundled handset-and-contract deal is that it appears to keep things simple.
-You’re signing up to a fixed-term deal over a couple of years which means you don’t have to think too long and hard about it.
+You’re signing up to a fixed-term deal over a couple of years.
+Which means you don’t have to think too long and hard about it.
 Simply pick the phone you like, tick the service you believe will cover your needs and off you go.

 With the cost of the handset included in your monthly instalments, you won’t have to foot the bill for your top-notch iPhone upfront, either.
 So, it’s a win-win situation all round, right?